nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 ##

-10. By executing the command line:
+10. By executing the following command line:

 	`cat foo1 - foo2`